-BOLEA (Buildings Of the Late Earth Animals) Series 2021 Pencil on paper, 43×27.5 cm (each piece, grid of 12) lan Smith People often presume I use geometric, architectural elements in my work because I started off in Architecture at University of Qld.
+BOLEA (Buildings Of the Late Earth Animals) Series 2021 Pencil on paper, $43 \times 27.5$ cm (each piece, grid of 12) Ian Smith People often presume I use geometric, architectural elements in my work because I started off in Architecture at University of Qld.
 This is tidy logic but not correct.
 As a schoolboy doing as well in Maths as Art, I already nurtured an intense interest in geometry, trigonometry, architectural history and trade drawing.
-Then, at UQ in 1968 - where John Hockings and I met as 18 year olds - The Architecture Faculty. befitting the mood of the era, put building studies aside, encouraging first year students to create and free associate, to draw organically, paint and even sculpt our design ideas without worrying yet how to build them.
+Then, at UQ in 1968 - where

+John Hockings and I met as 18 year olds - The Architecture Faculty. befitting the mood of the era, put building studies aside, encouraging first year students to create and free associate, to draw organically, paint and even sculpt our design ideas without worrying yet how to build them.
 John completed the 6 year course, hunkered down to building matters and became an architect - while still painting all his life.
 I dropped out after one arty yet 'soul-searching' year and went off to Art College.
 Pretty soon I saw architecture as an inevitable. influential presence in 20th century painting, as much as collage was.
 When I moved to Europe in 1988, I used Queensland's imported cane toad [a very structured if flabby little beast] as a symbol of my own primal nature, now imposed upon Europe's historical, built-'high culture'.
-This personal in into symbolism evolved universal notions of primal human passions and ignoble emotions noble and seethina beneath sublime cultural achievements.
-Hereby read for example, Beethoven and Hemmingway as much as Michelangelo, Van Gogh and the man who built the Taj Mahal!
+This personal into symbolism evolved universal notions of primal human passions and ignoble emotions noble and seething beneath sublime cultural achievements.
+Hereby read example, Beethoven and Hemmingway as much as Michelangelo, Van Gogh and the man who built the Tai Mahal!

-Report From The City 2021 Acrylic on canvas 141.5 × 51.5 cm Jack Rodgers The paintings included in this show are of crowds from two iconic Brisbane entertainment venues, Cloudland and The Bellevue Hotel.
+Jack Rodgers The paintings included in this show are of crowds from two iconic Brisbane entertainment venues, Cloudland and The Bellevue Hotel.
 The demolition of these buildings in the late 70's and early 80's was done in secret and to the surprise and dismay of the people of Brisbane.
 My practice seeks to connect us to iconic events and places through the people who were there.
 This work is a memorial to two iconic Brisbane buildings and illustrates the connection between culture and the architecture around us.